 A bottle of wine on arrival, with early check-in/late check-out; GoldSmiths receive a bottle of prosecco, early check-in/late check-out and a free room upgrade (subject to availability)

 Extremely flexible, with check-out available until 6pm.
 Earliest check-in, 6am.
 If the room is not yet available, guests are welcome to use the restaurants, pools and spa facilities.

-Double rooms from £333.34 ($436), including tax at 10 per cent.
-Please note the hotel charges an additional service charge of 10% per room per night on check-out.
+Double rooms from £355.75 ($487), including tax at 7 per cent.
+Please note the hotel charges an additional service charge of 10% per room per night on check-out and an additional service charge of $6.00 per person per night on check-out.

-Rates include WiFi and boat shuttle service to a nearby beach.
-Rates do not include breakfast; à la carte items start from US$6.
+Rates include round-trip airport transfers, daily breakfast and boat shuttle service to a nearby beach.

 Rise early for morning yoga and pilates on the deck overlooking the marina.
 Many afternoons, the fitness centre also offers classes in the healing herbs used in the spa.